 Saturday August 25, 2012, Day 26

 The night was hot and I spent part of it in the cockpit.
-When I felt cool I wend down to my cabin and when hot back to the cockpit.
+When I felt cool I went down to my cabin and when I felt hot back to the cockpit.
 This went on for most of the night.
 Other then that all was fine.

 In the morning I cleaned all the stainless steel surfaces that had been showing rust stains from the spray of the last 2 weeks.
 I also, while the morning was still cool, I cooked the remaining Kalami potatoes and made a potato salad with onions, capers, olive oil, boiled eggs, and tomatoes.
 These I had for lunch.

 At 1148 I left Mycale and motored slowly east for 2.3 M to Klima (Κλήμα) [37° 42.4' N 27° 2.3' E] where we arrived at 1230.
 I anchored in 6 m depth with 25 m of chain.
 Thetis settled in 4.5 m depth since by then there was a NE of about 9 knots.
 On the way the knot meter stopped again and I had to remove its sensor and clean it from sea growth.
 After re-installing it it worked well.

 The afternoon was not as hot as yesterday’s and in fact it was rather pleasant.
 I read a lot.
 I also cleaned thoroughly the galley stove.
 In the late afternoon since the wind did not change to the forecasted NW but continued coming from the NE I re-anchored because I was uncomfortable being close to the shore with only 25 m of scope.
 I dropped the anchor in 7 m and let out 40 m of scope, after which Thetis was floating in 5 m depth.
 There were at least 4 S/Ys and the small trawler that I had seen at Marathi, about ½ M west of Thetis.